pse-ecn/expanded-cross-neighborhood/README.md

 ### Usage of Expanded Cross Neighborhood Re-ranking

-Our implementation of ECN can be found in the file [ECN_rerank]() (TODO link).
+Our implementation of ECN can be found in the file [ECN_rerank](https://github.com/pse-ecn/expanded-cross-neighborhood/blob/master/ECN_rerank.m).
 The script can be called with default parameters in the following way to calculate the re-ranked distance for a query and a test set.

 ```
 ECN_dist= ECN_rerank(queryset, testset);